splunk/observability-workshop/content/en/s4r/3-quick-tour/6-infrastructure-home/1-infrastructure-home.md

   ![cluster](../images/k8s-cluster.png)

 * The Kubernetes Navigator uses color to indicate health.
-As you can see there two pods or services that are unhealthy and in a Failed state (**1**).
+As you can see there are two pods or services that are unhealthy and in a Failed state (**1**).
 The rest are healthy and running.
 This is not uncommon in shared Kubernetes environments, so we replicated that for the workshop.
 * Note the tiles to the side, under **Nodes dependencies** (**2**), specifically the MySQL and Redis tiles.
 These are the two databases used by our e-commerce application.
 {{% /notice %}}